IBM/data-prep-kit/kind/README.md

 This file creates an mc alias, creates the test bucket and copies the local test data into MinIO.
 If you need to load additional data, please load it using additional `mc` commands, similar to the ones being used by `populate_minio.sh`
-You can access the minio dashboard at `http://localhost:8090`

 ## Cleanup